 - If your baby is on solids, try eating with them so that they can mimic you eating.

 - Ensure they have a favourite food on their plate or try presenting food in a different way, such as making a picture with the food or using an ice cube tray as a plate.

 - Remain calm if they are being fussy - your baby will pick up on your stress or frustration.
 If they get upset, take a break, do something else and try again later.

 If your baby is always fussy during their feeds, regardless of whether they are in a leap or not, you'll find some possible reasons for this here.

 Although less common, some parents also notice a deterioration in their baby’s health during a leap.
 The most common health issues experienced include:

 - Ear infections

-So far it has seemed like a lot of negative changes.
-However, this is a positive.
-This is the reward for coping with all those negatives.
-You get to witness your baby learning, developing and changing before your eyes.
+So far, it seems like developmental leaps bring about a lot of negative changes.
+However, this one is a positive!
+This is the reward for coping with all those negatives... you get to witness your baby learning, developing and changing before your eyes.